davstr1/set2tracks/app/web/templates/markdown/terms-of-service.md

 ### **6. Refund Policy**

 - We offer a 7-day refund policy for all subscriptions.
 To request a refund, please contact us at info@set2tracks.com within 7 days of your purchase.
 Refunds will be processed within 5-7 business days after approval.
-This policy applies only to initial purchases and not to renewals.
+This policy applies to initial purchases as well as renewals.

 If you have questions about these Terms, contact us at info@set2tracks.com.